WICG/nav-speculation/same-origin-chrome-origin-trial.md

 It is recommended to first read the feature's [explainer](same-origin-explainer.md).
 This document complements the explainer with information specific to the origin trial, such as quirks and limitations of Chrome's implementation today.

+## Quick start

 The origin trial is scheduled to be available in Chrome 94 through Chrome 98, approximately September 2021 to Februrary 2022.

-## Local development

-You can enable the feature for local development by enabling "Prerender2" in `chrome://flags`.
+The origin trial is only supported on Chrome for Android.
+However, the feature can be experimented with on any platform by enabling the `"Prerender2"` in `chrome://flags` for local development.

 ## Origin trial registration